Greater Celandine (Celandine)

 In milk, it is employed as an eye-lotion, to remove the white, opaque spots on the cornea.
 Mixed with sulphur, it was formerly used to cure the itch.

-An ointment made of the roots and lard boiled together, also of the leaves and flowers, has been used with advantage for piles.
+An made of the roots and lard boiled together, also of the leaves and flowers, has been used with advantage for piles.
 Celandine is a very popular medicine in Russia, where it is said to have proved effective in cases of cancer.
 It is still used in Suffolk as a fomentation for toothache.

 —Recipe—